osiloke/Flumotion-Transcoder/doc/rst/testing/functional-testing.rst

 Admin Configuration
 -------------------

-On *admin.p4.fsp.fluendo.lan* the configration for functional testing must be setup.
+On *admin.p4.fsp.fluendo.lan* the configuration for functional testing must be setup.

 The easiest way to configure the transcoder to use these files are